AlainParadis/HEAL610/lit-review.md

 ### Fostering Readiness for Change

 Then fostering their readiness to undertake the change initiative {% cite chappell_exploring_2016 %}, {% cite conner_committing_1992 %}, {% cite drew_issues_2010 %}, {% cite gelaidan_employee_2018 %}, {% cite janich_facilitator_2016 %}, {% cite radwan_lead_2020 %}.
-With this shared understanding, each party recognizes the benefits enjoyed by participating.
+With this shared understanding, each party recognizes the benefits enjoyed by participating {% cite fleming_successful_2018 %}.
 This builds intrinsic motivation for continued engagement.
 Absent these robust relationships, distrust can build, resulting in abandonment by some.
 Creating a strong coalition of stakeholders with clear understanding of the merits of WIL participation ensures ongoing stakeholder engagement.
 Of the stakeholders, faculty hold a special position as the initiators of WIL activities.

 ### Challenges